XuanchenLi/Topo4D/README.md

 We prepare [an example sequence](https://drive.google.com/file/d/180jYP3ZCbmQVQR3ppGeeO9MrxAMyGI07/view) for you to test Topo4D, which includes the whole sequence of the low resolution 24-view images and corresponding faceparsing masks, some key frames of the 4K images for you to generate 8K textures, the camera calibration, and the startup model.

 ### Process your own data
-Since our method can be directly extended to any capture system, you can directly appply Topo4D on your own multi-view sequences.
+Since our method can be directly extended to any capture system, you can directly apply Topo4D on your own multi-view sequences.
 Please refer to the example sequence to arrange the directory structure, and modify the code for reading your data.

 We use the off-the-shelf [face parsing method](https://github.com/hhj1897/face_parsing) to generate facial region masks.